nounsDAO/nouns-monorepo/README.md

 ### vrbs-assets

-The [vrbs assets](packages/vrbs-assets) package holds the N00un PNG and run-length encoded image data.
+The [vrbs assets](packages/vrbs-assets) package holds the Vrb PNG and run-length encoded image data.

 ### vrbs-bots

-The [vrbs bots](packages/vrbs-bots) package contains a bot that monitors for changes in N00un auction state and notifies everyone via Twitter and Discord.
+The [vrbs bots](packages/vrbs-bots) package contains a bot that monitors for changes in Vrb auction state and notifies everyone via Twitter and Discord.

 ### vrbs-contracts

-The [vrbs contracts](packages/vrbs-contracts) is the suite of Solidity contracts powering N00uns DAO.
+The [vrbs contracts](packages/vrbs-contracts) is the suite of Solidity contracts powering Vrbs DAO.

 ### vrbs-sdk

-The [vrbs sdk](packages/vrbs-sdk) exposes the N00uns contract addresses, ABIs, and instances as well as image encoding and SVG building utilities.
+The [vrbs sdk](packages/vrbs-sdk) exposes the Vrbs contract addresses, ABIs, and instances as well as image encoding and SVG building utilities.

 ### vrbs-subgraph